 The distributive property allows you to perform an operation on a sum or a difference of terms and obtain the same result as if the operation had been performed on each term.
 For example,

-• we can multiply \(3\; \times \;\left( {5\; + \;6} \right)\) and arrive at the same result as if we had performed \(\left( {3\; \times \;5} \right)\; + \;\left( {3\; \times \;6} \right)\);
+• we can multiply \(3\; \times \;\left( {5\; + \;6} \right)\) by doing \(\left( {3\; \times \;5} \right)\; + \;\left( {3\; \times \;6} \right)\);

-• we can multiply \(3\; \times \;\left( {20\; - \;2} \right)\) by doing \(\left( {3\; \times \;20} \right)\ ;-\;\left( {3\; \times \;2} \right)\).
+• we can multiply \(3\; \times \;\left( {20\; - \;2} \right)\) by doing \(\left( {3\; \times \;20} \right)\ -\;\left( {3\; \times \;2} \right)\).

-Knowledge : Zero Property of Multiplication
+Knowledge: Zero Property of Multiplication

-When multiplying any number by 0, the result is always 0 (for example, \(684\; \times \;0\; = \;0;\;16.67\; \times \;0\; = \;0\)).
+When multiplying any number by 0, the result is always 0 (for example, \(684\; \times \;0\; = \;0\;\text{ and }\;16.67\; \times \;0\; = \;0\)).

-Source: Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année,Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 107.

 Knowledge: Identity Principle of Addition and Identity Principle of Multiplication

-The Identity Principle of Addition states that when adding 0 to any amount, the amount stays the same (for example, \(287\; + \;0\; = \;287\), \(4,5\; + \;0\; = \;4,5 \).
-The Identity Principle of Multiplication states that when multiplying an amount by 1 or dividing an amount by 1, the amount stays the same (for example, \(133 \times \;1 = 133 \); \(432.1\; \times 1 = 432.1 \).
+The Identity Principle of Addition states that when adding 0 to any amount, the amount stays the same (for example, \(287\; + \;0\; = \;287\) and \(4.5\; + \;0\; = \;4.5 \).
+The Identity Principle of Multiplication states that when multiplying an amount by 1, the amount stays the same (for example, \(133 \times \;1 = 133 \); \(432.1\; \times 1 = 432.1 \).

-There is no identity principle for either subtraction or division In subtraction, However, there is a Zero Principle for Subtraction which states that 0 subtracted from any number results in the same number, that is, n – 0 = n.
-Note: The number 0 has no effect when it is the 2nd term \(3\; - \;0\; = \;3\)), but this is not the case if it appears as the first term \(0\; - \;3\; \ne \;3\)).
-The specific wording of the Principle, along with the knowledge that subtraction is not a commutative operation, should be emphasized with students.
-Similarly, The Identity Principle states that when dividing an amount by 1, the amount stays the same (for example, 3 ÷ 1 = 3).
+There is no identity principle for either subtraction or division In subtraction, however, there is a Zero Principle which states that 0 subtracted from any number results in the same number, that is, n – 0 = n.
+Note: The number 0 has no effect when it is the 2nd term, such as for \(3\; - \;0\; = \;3\)), but this is not the case if it appears as the first term, such as for \(0\; - \;3\; \ne \;3\)).
+The specific wording of the principle, along with the knowledge that subtraction is not a commutative operation, should be emphasized with students.
+Similarly, the Identity Principle states that when dividing an amount by 1, the amount stays the same (for example, 3 ÷ 1 = 3).
 The number 1 has no effect when it is the divisor.
-Again, we must make clear to students that since division is not a commutative operation, we cannot then assume that the number 1 has no effect when it is the dividend (for example, 1; div = 3; none = 3).
+Again, we must make clear to students that since division is not a commutative operation, we cannot then assume that the number 1 has no effect when it is the dividend (for example, dividing 3 by 1 results in 3, but dividing 1 by 3 does not result in 3).

 Knowledge: Relationships Between Addition, Subtraction, Multiplication and Division